g-haine/phraise/docs/about.md

 permalink: /about/
 ---

 This site is a **bibliographic survey** dedicated to research on **port-Hamiltonian systems**.
-The goal is to provide an **exhaustive collection of papers** to help researchers stay informed about the latest advancements, identify potential research gaps, and foster collaborations.
+The goal is to provide a **collection of papers** to help researchers stay informed about the latest advancements, identify potential research gaps, and foster collaborations.

 The site is **updated at regular intervals** to reflect newly published works.